Beach Stones and Sand Formations: A Michigan Rock Hound's Pictorial Paradise

-A photographic odyssey and essay explaining the progression and formation of ice shelves on The Great Lakes before and after the 2014 historic polar vortex event; includes some hidden dangers!
+An in-depth photographic essay explaining the progression and formation of ice shelves on The Great Lakes!

 A few days after the unusually warm February weather, I revisited Pier Cove Beach.
-A sprinkling of ice and snow mix began to fall with a million tink, tink, tinks against the frozen beach sand!
+A sprinkling of ice and snow mix began to fall with a million tink, tink, tinks against the frozen beach sand and stones!
 Aaaah, the sounds of nature!
 The barrage of new crystallized snow landed between the stones illuminating them from their usual neutral sandy colored backdrop.

 Granite Found on Pier Cove Beach

-Through the years, I have also gathered lots of large granite rocks and pebbles at Pier Cove beach, which are often tumbled smooth into bird egg shapes.
-I find them so beautiful that I have compiled numerous glorious pebbles for a photographic work of art (Shown Above).
+Through the years, I have also gathered lots of large granite rocks and cobblers at Pier Cove beach, which are often tumbled smooth into bird egg shapes.
+I find them so beautiful that I have compiled the cobblers into a photographic work of art (Shown Above).
 They even adorn the border of my entrance way leading to the house so I can admire them often!

 Granite makes up 70-80% of Earths crust.
 It forms from the slow crystallization of magma deep below Earth's surface.
 Granite is composed mainly of quartz and feldspar with minor amounts of mica and other minerals.
 It's various colors correlate with the percentage of each mineral component contained in a sample.